Test a waiting room

 - Pauses for 10 seconds before refreshing the page to make another request to the origin site.

-Per the plan above, each performs the above action once.
+Per the plan above, each Thread Group performs the above action once.
 The user traffic ramps up within the first minute and keeps a sustained traffic for the next three minutes before users leave the site.
 You can send more or less traffic than what is being sent in this example by updating these properties.

 3. Analyze results